small0live/minerva-wp/README.md

 ### Psychomotor Vigilience Test
 * Domain: vigilience and attention

+### Scoring

+The Joggle application provides score data for each test.
+These data can only be accessed and downloaded through a web-based login to their admin interface.
+No data are accessible via the mobile application.

 ## References

 Baron-Cohen, S., Wheelwright, S., Hill, J., Raste, Y., & Plumb, I. (2001).
 The “Reading the Mind in the Eyes” Test Revised Version: A study with normal adults, and adults with Asperger Syndrome or high-functioning Autism.
 The Journal of Child Psychology and Psychiatry and Allied Disciplines, 42(2), 241–251.

 Booth, B. M., Vrzakova, H., Mattingly, S. M., Martinez, G. J., Faust, L., & D’Mello, S. K. (2022).
 Toward robust stress prediction in the age of wearables: Modeling perceived stress in a longitudinal study With information workers.
 IEEE Transactions on Affective Computing, 13(4), 2201–2217.